-9. For the negative amplification control, pipet 2μl of Water, Amplification Grade, or TE-4 buffer instead of swab extract into a reaction well containing PCR amplification mix.
+8. For the negative amplification control, pipet Water, Amplification Grade, instead of swab extract into a reaction well containing PCR amplification mix.

-Note: Additional negative controls can be included.
-Assemble a reaction containing the swab extract prepared from a blank swab, or assemble a reaction where the SwabSolutionTM Reagent is processed as a blank without a swab.
+Note: As an additional negative control, assemble a reaction containing the swab extract prepared from a blank swab.